 - Sofiya Ballin, Black History Untold, Journalist, Writer and Producer

 - Sherri Darden, Scoop Media USA, Owner and Publisher

 - Cathy Hicks, Philadelphia Sunday Sun, Publisher

 - Irv Randolph, Philadelphia Tribune, Managing Editor

-Andrea Lawful-Sanders will lead an in-depth conversation exploring significant efforts by WHYY and 6abc to authentically engage with Philadelphia communities.
-She’ll be joined by:
+Andrea Lawful-Sanders led an in-depth conversation exploring significant efforts by WHYY and 6abc to authentically engage with Philadelphia communities.
+She was joined by: